 MORE: Don't miss Carter's final career game in Canada

-While he has never been known for his perimeter shooting, Carter has shot at least 34 percent from distance every year since his rookie season and hit over 35 percent of his attempts in 14 out of his 20 seasons in the league.
-He's even remodeled his game since turning 35, with 51.2 percent of his field goal attempts coming from long range.
-He has converted 37 percent of those attempts, averaging 9.2 points per game as a veteran role player.
+While he has never been known for his perimeter shooting, Carter has shot at least 34 percent from distance every year since his rookie season and hit over 35 percent of his attempts in 15 out of his 21 seasons in the league.
+He's even remodelled his game since turning 35, with 53.3 percent of his field goal attempts coming from long range.
+He has converted 37.4 percent of those attempts, averaging 8.7 points per game as a veteran role player.

 His ability to adjust his game as a 3-point shooter has increased his longevity in the league.
-He is one of three remaining active players that were drafted in the 90s, along with Dirk Nowitzki and Jason Terry.
-This upcoming season will be his 21st, tying him with Kevin Garnett, Robert Parish and Kevin Willis for most seasons played in NBA history.
+With the retirement of Dirk Nowitzki, Carter is now the only remaining active player that was drafted in the 90s.
+This upcoming season will be his 22nd, which would stand as an NBA record for most seasons played.

 Carter is destined for the Hall of Fame, making eight consecutive All-Star appearances from 1999-2007 as a member of the Raptors and the New Jersey Nets.
 During those seasons, he averaged 24.6 points, 5.4 rebounds, 4.2 assists and 1.3 steals, shooting 44.6 percent from the field and 37.9 percent from distance.
 He also earned two All-NBA honours with the Raptors.